TadiT7/treble_experimentations_wiki/Huawei-P9.md

 ### Prerequisites:
 - Unlocked bootloader
 - Firmware 8.0.0.510 or newer
-- Android 10: No Magisk
+- Android 10: Magisk doesn't work

 ### TWRP and Encryption: important note
 If you didn't follow [this guide](https://forum.xda-developers.com/p9/how-to/guide-easy-decryption-guide-gsi-users-t4115033) to _decrypt your internal storage_ DO NOT factory reset user data using TWRP!** This will break your internal storage!
 If you need to perform factory reset while maintaining encryption- flash stock Recovery using fastboot and wipe data in it.